Skip to main content

 Stability

-What is stable within v0.3.x
+What is stable within a release line

 • Database migrations under server/prisma/migrations/.
 A landed migration is never rewritten.
 Schema evolution is forward-only; see "Schema evolution" below.